geocompx/geocompr/README.md

 # or download manually from here if you lack git:
 # https://github.com/Robinlovelace/geocompr/archive/master.zip
+cd .\geocompr\ # navigate into the repo
+# for linux and mac:
+docker run -d -p 8787:8787 -v $(pwd):/data robinlovelace/geocompr
+# for windows:
-cd .\geocompr\ # navigate into the repo docker run -d -p 8787:8787 -v ${pwd}:/data robinlovelace/geocompr
+docker run -d -p 8787:8787 -v ${pwd}:/data robinlovelace/geocompr
 ```

-If it worked you should be able to open-up RStudio server by opening a browser and navigating to <http://localhost:8787/> resulting in an up-to-date version of R and RStudio running in a container:
+If it worked you should be able to open-up RStudio server by opening a browser and navigating to <http://localhost:8787/> resulting in an up-to-date version of R and RStudio running in a container (if it didn't you may have an issue with permissions - see [here](https://stackoverflow.com/questions/34031397/running-docker-on-ubuntu-mounted-host-volume-is-not-writable-from-container)):

 ![](https://user-images.githubusercontent.com/1825120/39538109-9b50e7ac-4e33-11e8-93b3-e00e95a79294.png)